 - 5.1.11 'Public realm' refers to the publicly accessible areas between buildings; the streets, paths, squares and parks that people use and move through on a day-to-day basis.
-Ensuring a high-quality, safe and accessible public realm is an essential part of creating environments that people want to live, work and invest in. - 5.1.12 Developers will be required to demonstrate a clear and understandable relationship between the design of the public realm and the surrounding built and natural environment, building upon local character and distinctiveness and reinforcing the sense of place. - 5.1.13 The public realm should be accessible to all members of the community and maximise opportunities for pedestrians and cycling within, to and from development.
-Within larger developments the public realm should also be considered as a wider network of publicly accessible spaces, which should be linked together in order to create sustainable and accessible neighbourhoods. - 5.1.14 The design of the public realm can help to promote safe communities by limiting the opportunities for crime and anti-social behaviour to take place.
-To this end, where appropriate, new development proposals will be required to demonstrate the application of 'Crime Prevention through Environmental Design' and 'Secured by Design' principles, which look at the following aspects of development as a means of creating safe environments: - environmental quality; - natural surveillance; - access and footpaths; - green infrastructure provision; and - lighting. - 5.1.15 This policy will be implemented and monitored by making and reviewing decisions on planning applications taking into consideration the Local Authorities obligations as set out in Section 17 of the Crime and Disorder Act 1998.
+Ensuring a high-quality, safe and accessible public realm is an essential part of creating environments that people want to live, work and invest in.

+- 5.1.12 Developers will be required to demonstrate a clear and understandable relationship between the design of the public realm and the surrounding built and natural environment, building upon local character and distinctiveness and reinforcing the sense of place.

+- 5.1.13 The public realm should be accessible to all members of the community and maximise opportunities for walking and cycling within, to and from development.
+Within larger developments the public realm should also be considered as a wider network of publicly accessible spaces, which should be linked together in order to create sustainable and 'walkable' neighbourhoods.

+- 5.1.14 The design of the public realm can help to promote safe communities by limiting the opportunities for crime and anti-social behaviour to take place.
+To this end, where appropriate, new development proposals will be required to demonstrate the appropriate application of 'Crime Prevention through Environmental Design' and 'Secured by Design' principles, which look at the following aspects of development as a means of creating safe environments:

+- environmental quality;

+- natural surveillance;

+- access and footpaths;

+- green infrastructure provision; and

+- lighting.